mconfalonieri/external-dns-hetzner-webhook/README.md

 helm install external-dns-ionos bitnami/external-dns -f external-dns-ionos-values.yaml
 ```

+See [here](./cmd/webhook/init/configuration/configuration.go) for all available configuration options of webhook sidecar.

 ## Verify the image resource integrity

 All official webhooks provided by IONOS are signed using [Cosign](https://docs.sigstore.dev/cosign/overview/).